rohandaxini/llm-basics-for-beginners/README.md

 ## 🎉 Final Thoughts & Next Steps

-You're now equipped with the core understanding of how modern LLMs work — from **text → tokens → tensors → embeddings → attention → prediction**.
+You're now equipped with the core understanding of how modern LLMs work, from **text → tokens → tensors → embeddings → attention → prediction**.

 ### What You've Learned